thjkral/titanic_knn/README.md

 # Would I have survived the Titanic?

 A classification project with passenger data from the most famous shipwreck.
 The project is described in [this](https://tomkral.nl/projects/Titanic/titanic.html) article.
-I have multiple script that each contain steps for my research.
+I have made multiple script that each contain steps for my research.

 ### clean_and_EDA.py
 This script has two primary tasks: